Where to start

-You must send paperwork to a court to apply for a divorce.
-You can get a divorce if you’ve been married at least a year and the relationship has broken down.
+You can get a divorce if you’ve been married at least a year and your relationship has broken down permanently.
 You’ll have to prove this by giving one of the following reasons:

 - unreasonable behaviour

-- you’ve lived apart for two years (if both parties agree)
+- you’ve lived apart for two years (if both of you agree)

-- you’ve lived apart for five years (if your partner doesn’t consent)
+- you’ve lived apart for five years (if your partner doesn’t agree).

 If your husband or wife lacks mental capacity and can’t agree to a divorce or take part in the divorce case, you can still can apply for a divorce.
 They’ll need someone to make decisions for them, called a litigation friend.
 This could be a close family member, a friend or someone else who can represent them.

 You can apply for a divorce online or by posting the divorce forms to your nearest divorce centre.
 You can get help to fill them in from Citizens Advice.